clab/rnng/README.md

 # Generative Model
 The generative model achieved state of the art results, and decoding is done using sampled trees from the trained discriminative model
 For the best results the generative model takes about 7 days to converge.

+### Obtain the word clusters file
+The class-factored softmax requires word clusters.
+This is obtained using Brown clustering.
+The file `clusters-train-berk.txt` can be used here, although this can also be obtained from scratch using [Percy Liang's Brown clustering code] (https://github.com/percyliang/brown-cluster).
+The following command was used to generate `clusters-train-berk.txt`:

+    python get_unkified_terminals.py -p train_gen.oracle > train-terms.txt

+After that, using the Brown clustering code:

+    ./wcluster --text ~/rnng_public_test_newest/rnng/train-terms.txt --c 140

 ### Training the generative model
     nohup build/nt-parser/nt-parser-gen -x -T [training_oracle_generative] -d [dev_oracle_generative] -t --clusters clusters-train-berk.txt --input_dim 256 --lstm_input_dim 256 --hidden_dim 256 -D 0.3 > log_gen.txt